 It’s a given that, due to the tax incentives on electric vehicles used for company cars, fleet and corporate car purchases will naturally see a steep rise in electric vehicle acquisition.
 But current economic constraints are likely to impact the purchase of new cars, particularly more expensive models.
 Though this may slow the purchase of electric vehicles (particularly when the additional cost of installing charging points is to be factored in), government incentives and initiatives around the adding of charging points to all new buildings may help to gradually ease consumer hesitation.

 Want to read more about the latest issues in the automotive industry, and find out which companies are set to thrive online?
-Get in touch for your free copy of our competitor intelligence report.
+Visit our automotive content hub.
+Get in touch